Viktor Alksnis: Free software advocacy campaign

 In 2007, Alksnis launched a campaign to promote the use of free software such as the Linux operating system in Russian state institutions to secure software independence.

-In February 2008 he joined forces with Aleksandr Ponosov, a school teacher accused of software piracy, to form the Center of Free Technology, a non-profit initiative which will research methods of usage of Free Software in the Russian education system.
+In February 2008 he joined forces with Aleksandr Ponosov, a school teacher accused of software piracy, to form the Center of Free Technology, a non-profit initiative with the purpose of researching methods for the usage of Free Software in the Russian education system.

 Alksnis met with project coordinator Aleksey Bragin to promote the development of the ReactOS operating system.
 He also invited Richard Stallman, the founder of the GNU project and Free Software Foundation to Moscow.
-However, Stallman canceled the visit due to the controversy surrounding Alksnis.
+However, Stallman cancelled the visit due to the controversy surrounding Alksnis.

 Views on global politics

 In 2006, Alksnis said in an interview that Israel and the United States are enemies of Iran's peaceful nuclear program, and their hostile attitude towards Iran is an attempt to cover up the United States' mistakes in Iraq.

 Alksnis openly supported the Russian invasion of Ukraine, 2022.